 My Mom found this recipe years ago in a magazine and tried it for the first time on Dad as a late dinner for him one night – it was a hit and all of us still make it regularly.
 I’ve since seen it several times over called a German Pancake, a Baked Pancake, a Cast Iron Pancake – you get the picture.
 All you need to know is that it’s quick, easy and exceptional with homemade jam.

 4 T. melted butter

-Whisk all together well, adding the butter last.
-Pour into a 10-inch (bigger or smaller works just fine), well greased cast-iron pan or oven-proof skillet.
-Bake at 350 for about 25 minutes until the edges are slightly brown.
+Beat the eggs and salt together by hand for a quick minute and then add in the flour and milk, whisk well, and then lastly stir in the butter.
+Pour into a 10-inch (bigger or slightly smaller works just fine), well greased cast-iron pan or oven-proof skillet.
+Bake at 350 for about 40 minutes until the edges are slightly brown.
 This will puff up.
 It may come out uniformly 4 inches high, or with big bubble waves, it all depends on the whisking, but it will inevitably taste the same.
 Please also note that it will drop a couple of minutes after being out of the oven.
 Did I mention that it really should be eaten with homemade jam?

 The recipe also works great using any ratio of the recipe.
 I often half it and spoil the girls with a pancake snack on a chilly day.